cafexcomms/minimal-meetings/README.md

 7) Scroll down to "Participant Colors"
 8) Make sure there is exactly one color specified
 9) Make sure the color value is set to #ffffff (white)
-10) Set "Custom Style Sheet Link" to:
+10) Set "Custom Style Sheet Link" to your hosted version of this file:

    https://raw.githubusercontent.com/cafexthemes/Basic-Meetings/master/basic.css

 11) Save the settings.

+Notes:

+The css file above includes an import link to the Font Awesome CDN.
+You may wish to download this file, host it with your css and change the link.
-Note if you haven't configured a Box API key you will get a warning about sharing not being configured.
+If you haven't configured a Box API key you will get a warning about sharing not being configured.
 This is normal.